Primordial Black Holes from CDM Isocurvature Perturbations: Discussion

 \section{Discussion}

-We have a presented a new mechanism to form PBHs from the collapse of primordial CDM isocurvature fluctuations, which we have used to provide model-independent constraints on primordial CDM isocurvature between $\sim 10^3 \ \Mpc^{-1}$ and $10^{17} \ \Mpc^{-1}$.
-Our constraints are much weaker than those on the adiabatic mode, but we are aware of no {\it a priori} reason why the isocurvature perturbation could not be so large.
+We have a presented a new mechanism to form PBHs: the collapse of large primordial CDM isocurvature fluctuations.
+We have used this mechanism to provide constraints on the amplitude of isocurvature perturbations between $\sim 10^3 \ \Mpc^{-1}$ and $10^{17} \ \Mpc^{-1}$ which are independent of the dark-matter model.
+Our constraints are much weaker than those on the adiabatic mode, but we are aware of no {\it a priori} reason why the CDM isocurvature mode could not be so large.

-Large isocurvature perturbations on small scales can be formed from, e.g., an axion field \cite{Kasuya:2009up} or the formation of compact objects \cite{Gong:2017sie,Gong:2018sos}, but we are not aware of any model which produces isocurvature perturbations of this size.
-We have assumed the isocurvature fluctuations are gaussian, but in a specific model a different distribution may be more appropriate.
+Large isocurvature perturbations on small scales can be formed from, e.g., an axion field \cite{Kasuya:2009up} or the formation of compact objects \cite{Gong:2017sie,Gong:2018sos}, but we are not aware of any model which produces isocurvature perturbations of this size. {Our constraints assume the isocurvature fluctuations are Gaussian, but any realistic model which produces sufficiently large isocurvature must produce a highly skewed non-Gaussian distribution which may impact the resulting PBH abundance.} {We neglected baryons throughout our calculation, an excellent approximation for PBHs formed on very small scales deep in radiation domination since the baryons are then energetically insignificant.}

+That PBHs can form from isocurvature perturbations of a matter-like fluid if they are so large that they lead to a significant total density perturbation as they enter the horizon was perhaps first noted in Ref.~\cite{Yokoyama:1995ex}, and such a setup has been used to produce PBHs at the beginning of an early matter-dominated epoch (see, e.g., \cite{Cotner:2016cvr,Cotner:2018vug,Cotner:2019ykd}).
+Our results are the first to make use of just primordial CDM fluctuations evolving during a traditional cosmic history.

 Our constraints extend to much smaller scales than existing model-independent constraints.
 The CMB severely constrains primordial CDM isocurvature up to scales $k\lesssim 0.1 \ \Mpc^{-1}$ \cite{Akrami:2018odb}, and large scale structure and Lyman-$\alpha$ data extend the constraints to megaparsec scales \cite{Seljak:2006bg,Croft:1997jf,Sugiyama:2003tc,Beltran:2005gr}.
 Future 21cm constraints may reach $k\sim 1000 \ \Mpc^{-1}$ \cite{Sekiguchi:2013lma,Furugori:2020jqn}, and $\mu$-distortions could in principle constrain up to $k\sim 10^4 \ \Mpc^{-1}$ \cite{Chluba:2013dna}.